axcheron/axcheron.github.io/_htb/10_writeup_multimaster.md

 ```

-Now, you can import the generated file (*20220605132235_BloodHound.zip*) in BloodHound by running `sudo neo4j console`, then execute BloodHound in another terminal with the `bloodhound` command.
+Now, you can import the generated file (*20220605132235_BloodHound.zip*) in BloodHound by running `sudo neo4j start`, then execute BloodHound in another terminal with the `bloodhound` command.

 The user `sbauer` has *GenericWrite* access to the user `jorden`.